“To change the world, you have to change the menu first”

 The ‘Snail of Approval’ program was first launched by Slow Food Noosa in 2017, which is part of an international network of more than one million supporters from more than 160 countries that seek to acknowledge and encourage good, clean and fair food.

-The Australian-first program, now in its third year is a globally recognised program that has not only put place Noosa businesses on the Slow Food map, but locally it provides a quality assurance guide for residents and visitors on the producers, chefs, restaurants and food outlets who are the local leaders in following the Slow Food philosophy.
+The Australian-first program, now in its seventh year is a globally recognised program that has not only put place Noosa businesses on the Slow Food map, but locally it provides a quality assurance guide for residents and visitors on the producers, chefs, restaurants and food outlets who are the local leaders in following the Slow Food philosophy.

 Slow Food Noosa is the largest Slow Food convivium in Australia.